godotengine/godot-docs/learning/step_by_step/gui_tutorial.rst

 (yet another CanvasItem property), the control does not receive any input.

-In general though, the programmer does not need to deal with drawing and input events directly when building UIs (that is more useful when creating custom controls).
-Instead, controls emit different kinds of signals with contextual information for when action occurs.
+In general, though, the programmer does not need to deal with drawing and input events directly when building UIs (that is more useful when creating custom controls).
+Instead, controls emit different kinds of signals with contextual information for when an action occurs.
 For example, a :ref:`Button <class_Button>` emits a "pressed" signal when pressed, a :ref:`Slider <class_Slider>` will emit a "value_changed" when dragged, etc.